osuosl-cookbooks/osl-jenkins/README.md

-Installs the `knife-backup` gem for use by the chef\_client, and ensures the `/var/chef-backup-for-rdiff` directory exists and is owned by the jenkins master user and group.
+Installs the `knife-backup` gem for use by the chef\_client, and ensures the `/var/chef-backup-for-rdiff` directory exists and is owned by the jenkins controller user and group.

 #### osl-jenkins::chef_ci_cookbook_template
 Manages dependencies for the `chef-ci-cookbook-template` Jenkins job.